 He started by peeling back the blanket to expose one of my legs.
 Slapped again by the gusting winds and freezing temperatures, I shivered uncontrollably.
 He put the scrub on his hands and began to vigorously rub my leg.
 I yelped with pain!
 The application of the scrub, combined with the cold was too much to bear.
 He continued on with his task at hand, working his way to the other leg and the rest of my body.
 It was like cruel and unusual punishment.

 Every few minutes, the blanket would become icy cold.
-At which time, the attendant would remove it, wet it and apply it back on me.
-The time between the removal and the application was only a minute but was cold to say in the least.
+At this time, the attendant would remove it, wet it, and apply it back on me.
+The time between the removal and the application was only a minute but was cold, to say the least.

 I also got to experience one of the spa’s many amenities by having a silica mud mask application.
 Finally, our session ended with an in-water massage.
 It was heaven and I began to relax again.
 This, it seemed, was my “happy ending.”

 When it was over, I swam out to the main part of the pool to recover.